 4. Mandarin Oriental Singapore

-Towering over Marina Bay, Mandarin Oriental features an outdoor pool with luxurious spa and spectacular cityscape views.
+Towering over Marina Bay, Mandarin Oriental features an outdoor pool with a luxurious spa and spectacular cityscape views.
 If you wish to stay in a hotel room with postcard-perfect views, then the ocean view room of the hotel will make your dream come true.

 Average tariff: INR 20,000

-5. The Quincy Hotel by Far East Hospitality
+5. The Quincy Hotel By Far East Hospitality

 The Quincy Hotel by Far East Hospitality promises a class apart experience.
 The hotel is about a 5-minute walk from Orchard Road shopping district.
 Easy on your pocket, this stylish hotel comes with an infinity pool overlooking the city, which is just perfect for spending your evenings with your significant other.